Declared as an UNESCO World Heritage Site, this stone city surrounded by medieval walls is definitely worth a visit

 Dubrovnik is worth a visit at any time of year, although spring and summer bring out the best in the city.
 Be warned though: Dubrovnik’s popularity with cruise liners can lead to big crowds during the day.

-At the villa Bellevue Dubrovnik guests will have the chance to relax and get away from the bustle of the city, but still be close to Dubrovnik if they want to discover the capital.
-Whether you choose to do the circuit of the city walls or stroll around the Old Town, you will find it hard to leave Dubrovnik.
+Whether you choose to do the circuit of the city walls or stroll around the Old Town, you will find it hard to leave this beautiful city.

 Cathedral of the Assumption – 7th century basilica rebuilt in an imposing Baroque style

-Stradun – main open-air public space of Dubrovnik. , biggest shopping area with beautiful streets, it divides the Old City into its northern and southern part.
+Stradun – the city's main open-air public space and biggest shopping area with beautiful streets

-Try the local specialties, the shellfish or the scampi soup with black truffles
+Try the local specialties, shellfish or scampi soup with black truffles

 Taste Croatia’s finest wines at Dubrovnik’s first wine bar “D’vino”